 The UK manufacturing sector faces significant challenges in adopting data-driven strategies to enhance productivity and competitiveness, particularly for SMEs.
 The lack of data literacy and expertise can hinder the adoption of new technologies and innovation, thus limiting growth and innovation potential.

-The Solution: Propelling 10,000 manufacturers toward productivity
+The Solution: Propelling manufacturers toward productivity

-The Data Lab’s ongoing involvement in SMDH includes coordinating organisations’ direct access to and assistance from data scientists, extending the reach for participating firms to work with UK cutting-edge platforms, facilities and systems, and championing data skills through knowledge exchange workshops and online learning content.
+The Data Lab’s involvement in SMDH includes coordinating organisations’ direct access to and assistance from data scientists, extending the reach for participating firms to work with UK cutting-edge platforms, facilities and systems, and championing data skills through knowledge exchange workshops and online learning content.

-£20 million of funding from the £300 million UK government-backed Manufacturing Made Smarter programme, which aims to boost UK manufacturing productivity by 30% by 2030 through investment in data-powered projects.
+The hub received £20 million of funding from the £300 million UK government-backed Manufacturing Made Smarter programme, which aims to boost UK manufacturing productivity by 30% by 2030 through investment in data-powered projects.

 “Many SMEs lack data capabilities and a data-driven culture.
 We are assisting them in comprehending the potential and benefits of utilizing data.”